camilla47/camilla47.github.io/_posts/2023-10-12-img-processing.md

 ### Scikit-image

 Scikit-image, also called skimage, is part of the scikit learn ecosystem in python.
 Skimage is built on top of NumPy, and works well in combination with other scientific libraries like Matplotlib and SciPy.
 It was designed specifically for scientific image processing tasks, and is a good choice for researchers and data scientists.
-It is efficient for many tasks, but in real time or performance-critical applications, it's performance may not match OpenCV.
+It is efficient for many tasks, but in performance-critical applications, it's performance may not match OpenCV.

-Here is an example of using skimage for countour detection in an image:
+Here is an example of using skimage for countour detection and annotation in an image:

 ```
 import numpy as np